If you wish to become a truck driver but are unsure of how to get into trucking, there are some things you should know about the process.

 1. Private CDL Schools

-There are tuition costs which are different from school to school.
+There are tuition costs that vary from school to school.

 Programs are typically anywhere from a few weeks to a few months, again depending on the individual schools.

-There are programs available which provide financial support for school costs.
+There are programs available that provide financial support for school costs.

-There are a multitude of private CDL driver training schools to choose from in most areas of the US.
+There is a multitude of private CDL driver training schools to choose from in most areas of the US.